Lucas-Pardo/RT_Assignment_2/README.md

 ### Launch file

-As stated in the section [How to run the program](#how-to-run-the-program), we provide the launch file `assignment1.launch` in the *launch* folder to start up the whole simulation, including the nodes in the [base package](https://github.com/CarmineD8/assignment_2_2022).
+As stated in the section [How to run the program](#how-to-run-the-program), we provide the launch file `assignment.launch` in the *launch* folder to start up the whole simulation, including the nodes in the [base package](https://github.com/CarmineD8/assignment_2_2022).

 ```xml
 <launch>